 Trifecta – Similar to the Exacta, except it will be necessary to pick the first three finishers in order, rather than the first two.

-First 4 – Punters must pick the first four across the line, in any order.
+First 4 – Punters must pick the first four across the line, in correct order.

 Running Double – To win a running double, punters must pick the winners of two consecutive races at the same race venue.